VinodhThiagarajan1309/docker-artifacts/README.md

-### Follow these steps to create your Docker Image for your Java Project
+### Follow these steps to create your Docker Image for your Java Maven Project

 1. First create a folder named **docker** in your src/main directory
 2. Place the **Dockerfile** in the directory.
 The file name is case sensitve